 “If the user experience is the body, and the content is the blood through the bloodstream, then a platform like Coveo is the central nervous system for us.”

 This will also become crucial when it comes to selecting a search platform.
-You’ll want one that offers indexing options with the content sources your visitors access on a regular basis.
+You’ll want one whose search index integrates with the content sources your visitors access on a regular basis.

 Create a unified index